Classification: Antitumor Antibiotic

 How to Take Dactinomycin

 Dactinomycin is usually given as an intravenous (into a vein) infusion.
-The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.
+The dosage and schedule is determined by the person's size and type of cancer being treated.
 It can be given alone or with other drugs.

 Even when carefully and correctly administered by trained personnel, this drug may cause feeling of burning and pain.
 There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your doctor or nurse immediately.
 Do not apply anything to the site unless instructed by your doctor or nurse.